mappls/mappls.github.io/static/projects/dl-group-long.md

-A set of over 20 Machine Learning projects built on top of exercises in the Deep Learning Specialization ([deeplearning.ai](https://www.deeplearning.ai)).
+A set of over 20 Machine Learning projects built on top of exercises in the Deep Learning Specialization <a target="_blank" href="https://www.deeplearning.ai">deeplearning.ai</a>.

+To be completed..